Skip to content ↓

 If you have a problem you can’t fix on your own, it’s a good idea to speak to an adult you trust.
 Telling someone you need help isn’t always easy, but we have some advice to help you:

-Childline: Online, on the Phone, Anytime
+You can talk to Childline: Online, on the Phone, Anytime

 Click on the logo to visit their page or dial the number 0800 1111 at any time to get the help and advice you need.
 Tell someone how you are feeling.
 There is always someone who can help.